Joel Osteen Says Megachurch Didn't Open Earlier Because Houston 'Didn't Ask'

 Pastor Joel Osteen can’t seem to get his story straight about why he didn’t offer his 16,800-seat megachurch in Houston as a shelter sooner for those displaced by Hurricane Harvey.

-“If people were here, they’d realize there were safety issues,” Osteen said during the TV appearance.
+“If people were here, they’d realize there were safety issues,” Osteen said.
 “We were just being precautious, but the main thing is the city didn’t ask us to become a shelter then.”

-Dozens of Houston-area churches, schools and community centers opened their doors to offer temporary shelter to survivors as Hurricane Harvey pummeled the city earlier this week.
+Dozens of Houston-area churches, mosques, schools and community centers opened their doors to offer temporary shelter as Harvey pummeled the city earlier this week.

-Lakewood Church, however, posted on Sunday that the building was “inaccessible” due to flooding and encouraged people to seek shelter elsewhere.
+Lakewood Church, however, posted on Sunday that its building was “inaccessible” due to flooding and encouraged people to seek shelter elsewhere.

 After backlash mounted on social media, a spokesman for the church announced Tuesday that it was prepared to shelter displaced people ― “once the cities and county shelters reach capacity.”

-When asked if he would done anything differently to avoid the onslaught of criticism aimed at him on social media over the last few days, Osteen said he would.
+When asked if he would have done anything differently to avoid the onslaught of criticism aimed at him over the last few days, Osteen said he would.

 “Yeah, I’m sure we would have done something differently,” Osteen said.
-But he added: “The fact is I don’t know that we would have opened any sooner, because again there were safety issues.”
+But he added, “The fact is I don’t know that we would have opened any sooner, because again there were safety issues.”

 And he continued to put the onus on city officials, claiming Lakewood Church would have offered shelter had it been asked.